 Yoga classes and other training sessions can be taken in a thatched studio that opens out onto the jungle.

-Active travellers can also go scuba diving and explore the world’s second largest coral reef.
-Snorkelling with sea turtles can also be arranged.
-Galloping on a horse along the sands is also possible.
+Active travellers can also scuba dive and explore the world’s second-largest coral reef.
+Manatees live in a nearby cenote and snorkelling with sea turtles can also be arranged.
+Galloping on a horse along the sands is a must.

 A 30-minute (check timings) drive from the 13th-century Mayan ruins of Tulum and Playa del Carmen’s nightlife, Chichén Itzá and Ek Balam (our favourite) are within easy reach (2 hours drive), as well as the mangrove canals of Sian Ka’an.